 Riley has a B.A. degree from Carleton College in Northfield, Minnesota, and earned a GCDF (Global Career Development Facilitator) certification from the Center on Education and Work, University of Wisconsin-Madison.

-Riley’s work has been honored with the Write Women Back into History Award from the National Women’s History Project.
+Riley’s work has been recognized by the State of Wisconsin with the 2018 Governor’s Trailblazer Award for Women in Business and honored with the Write Women Back into History Award from the National Women’s History Project.
 “The best part about my work,” Riley says, “is meeting the wonderful women who work in a wide variety of challenging careers and presenting their stories to girls and women who are searching for meaningful and family-sustaining work.
 Not every woman will choose a ‘nontraditional’ career, but every girl and woman should have the opportunity to consider that choice.”

 “We show the Her Own Words: Women in Nontraditional Careers DVDs during our CareerFests.
 The DVDs are very easy to use and the pictures really get attention.”